frenck/spook/documentation/integrations/blueprint.md

 An input without a default has to be filled in by whoever uses the blueprint.
 If a new version asks for one your automations do not set, every automation on that blueprint stops loading the moment the file is written, and the version they did work with is gone.

-Spook checks before it writes anything.
+Spook checks before it writes anything, using Home Assistant's own reckoning of what an input needs rather than a second opinion that could drift from it.
 If an update would leave your automations short, it refuses, names the ones affected and the inputs they are missing, and leaves the blueprint alone.
 You can then either set those inputs first, or import the blueprint yourself from the blueprint page if you are happy to reconfigure things afterwards.

+A blueprint that says it needs a newer Home Assistant than the one you are running is refused for the same reason: writing it would break every automation on it, on a version that was never going to work.

 :::{warning}
 If you edited an imported blueprint by hand, Spook has no way of telling your changes apart from the author's.
 It will report an update, because what you have really is no longer what is at the address, and installing it will write over your work.